Windows Desktop MFA user experience

 If you enable the self-service password reset option, users can initiate a password reset if they've forgotten their password.
 Users must be online to reset their password.

-When a user forgets their password, they click the Forgot password? button on the Windows computer.
-The user is asked to verify their identity with Okta Verify on the user's mobile device.
 After the user's identity has been verified, they're prompted for a new password.
 This new password must meet the password requirements.
 When the password is successfully changed, the user receives a message saying Your password has been changed.

-If the Okta username doesn't match either the SamAccountName (SAM) or UserPrincipalName (UPN), self-service password reset isn't available.
+If the Okta username doesn't match either the SamAccountName (SAM) or the UserPrincipalName (UPN), self-service password reset isn't available.
 See Create and configure the Desktop MFA app integration.

 Next step